mchughbrian/StockGutCheck/README.md

 Plot data against other tickers to visualize differences.

 # Learnings:
-For multiple bar graph plot needed to get in the correct form for Plotly.
-Create multilevel indexed dataframe and transposed for ease of use with plotly.
+The multiple bar graph plot in plotly needed to be in certain format.
+Created multilevel indexed dataframe and transposed for ease of use with plotly.

 Using a dictonary of classes to keep track of all ticker attributes prevented multiple API calls throughout code.